ChicoState/DesignAndMaintenance/design-patterns/Facade-JavaScript/Readme.md

 <br>
 <img src="S1.png" width="350">
-This example shows that there is Flight Available from Delta Airline.
+This example shows that there is Flight Available from Delta Airline.<br>

 <br>
 <img src="S2.png" width="350">
-This example shows that there is Flight Available from United Airline.
+This example shows that there is Flight Available from United Airline.<br>

 <br>
 <img src="S3.png" width="350">
-This example shows that there is No Flight Available from the source to destination.
+This example shows that there is No Flight Available from the source to destination.<br>